Home

 Even such massive changes as global electronic transactions and extended hours have their limits.

 The trading day begins a little earlier than it used to.
 The reality is that the majority of investment bankers and hedge fund managers are having a daily meeting to establish priorities and trades for the coming day and there are limits to just how early people can get in to work, no matter how committed they may be.
-Since many already arrive before 8am, the number of early trades is limited.
+Since many already arrive before 8am, the number of early trades executed by the financial community is limited.
 This is one reason why financial news channels and journalists talk about 'indications' in their morning shows.

 However, it is a different story after the market has closed.